hammer65/jsonp_static/README.md

 ##Application One

-This is a ver basic blog application which uses a web SQL database for a store.
+This is a very basic blog application which uses a web SQL database for a store.
 This store can be prepopulated by going to

 `localhost:8080/db.html`